Skip to content

 Timeout

 The crawler has this many seconds to crawl a page before moving on to the next page.
-Value can range from 10 to 300 seconds.
+Value defaults to 30 seconds.

 Server Load Limit